JuliaLang/www.julialang.org/blog/2024/09/juliacon-2025-announcement.md

 We look forward to seeing you in Pittsburgh, and please keep an eye out for future announcements!

-***If you’re interested in joining the JuliaCon Global 2025 organizing committee please fill out this form***: <https://forms.gle/mYNPDgSvAYyxcNM6A>
+**If you’re interested in joining the JuliaCon Global 2025 organizing committee** please fill out this form: <https://forms.gle/mYNPDgSvAYyxcNM6A>

 ## Julia Community Efforts